centennialsoftwaresolutions/centennialsoftwaresolutions.github.io/README.md

-# ASAP Edge AI, Embedded System and FPGA Help
+# ASAP Edge AI, Embedded System and FPGA Engineering

-Get your board working now! — Get edge AI working, finish bring-up, build a driver, create and test RTL.
+## Get your board working now.
+Finish bring-up, develop a driver, deploy edge AI, and validate your RTL.

 ---